PrestaShop/test-scenarios/src/content/modules/ps_checkpayment/made-a-payment-with-check.md

 ## Preconditions

-Module should be installed and configured<br />
+Module should be installed and configured\
 An account should be created
 ## Steps
 | Step Description | Expected result |